FiazMushfeq/Personal-Expense-Tracker/README.md

 flutter run
 ```

-## 🐳 Running Backend and Database with Docker
+## 🐳 Running Backend, Database, and gRPC-Web Proxy with Docker

-You can run the backend and PostgreSQL database as containers using Docker Compose for easier setup and isolation.
+You can run the backend, PostgreSQL database, **and Envoy gRPC-Web proxy** as containers using Docker Compose for easier setup and browser compatibility.

 ### Prerequisites